SystemJargon/unifi-usg/block-doh_dns-over-https/README.md

+# DEV

-# THIS IS BROKEN
+## THIS IS BROKEN

 -----

-DO NOT USE THIS CODE - FEEL FREE TO FIX IN FORK / PULL AND USE AT YOUR OWN DISCRETION.
+Notes:

+* Large IP list won't load, it isn't like a proper NIX router with ipset method.
+* If using a < 10 list of IP as an example, the method still seems to brick a unit in most (if not all) cases.
+* address-group doh-group-iplist, not to use a name as 'random 25 character alphanumeric group' will apply.

-To test in stable or RC by Ubiquiti.
+To test in stable or next RC by Ubiquiti.

 ---------

+## DRAFT

 # Unifi How-to block Public DNS (DoH) - DNS over HTTPS